jparsai/gh-actions/README.md

 Location of installation directory in workspace is required as parameter in the action.

 #### 3. Adding Secret
+This Action requires two secrets, crda_key and consent_telemetry to be added in environment.

 To authenticate a user this action uses CRDA user key.
 This key should be saved in secrets, but before that users need to generate it.<br />
 This is a one time activity to perform.